TombEngine/TombEngine/TombEngine/Scripting/Internal/TEN/Properties/PropertySystem.md

 ## Querying global properties directly via `PropertyMap`

-For cases where you only want to access the global property, ignoring any instance override:
+For cases where you only want to access the global property, ignoring any instance override, same principle applies as with directly querying instance properties:

 ```cpp
 // Returns nullptr if no type properties registered for this object ID.